silfoo/projectbookstore/README.md

 ```
 After this, we need to create the repository.
 This is an interface that we are using with all queries.

-Spring Boot is really helpfull with that.
+Spring Boot is really helpful with that.
 The basic queries are all created just by extending `JpaRespsitory<Class.java, Long>`.
 The more specific queries, I created them manually, using Spring method naming conventions, i.e., `List<Book> findAllByOrderByAuthor();`.

 Annotations in Spring Boot are important.
 In this case, `@Repository` indicates that this interface will be our repository.
 So when we do any query, Spring Boot knows what Bean is and uses it.
 If you forget indicate any annotations in the class or interface, Spring Boot will never recognize it as a Bean.